mrmurphy/a-very-im-port-ant-topic/PITCHME.md

 +++

-First, put the data in the right place
+Let's simplify.
+Use just one port.
+- Don't "wrap" some particular JS library API |
-- In this case, JS owns the data |
+- Everything in JS is an implementation detail |
+- Design an API that makes sense for talking with JS |

++++

+Let's simplify more and let JS own all the data.
 - Notify the DB of changes to enties |
 - When changes happen, the DB sends all entries back to Elm |

 +++

-Second, use just one port
-- Don't "wrap" some particular JS library API |
-- Everything in JS is an implementation detail |
-- Design an API to talk with JS that makes sense |

-+++

-# Let's design a pattern for an API
+# Designing a pattern for an API
 - And let's call it the "Outside Info" pattern|

+Note:
+- Your API will be specific to each application you write
+- This is just a pattern for designing that API

 +++?code=example/src/OutsideInfo.elm